-Dor Alon paid to its CEO, Mr. Israel Yaniv, for the year 2011 a total payment which cost Dor Alon approximately NIS 2,318,000 (including an annual bonus).
+Dor Alon paid to its CEO, Mr. Israel Yaniv, for the year 2012 a salary of approximately NIS 1,783,000 plus an annual bonus of NIS 508,000 on account of 2011.
 Under his employment agreement, Mr. Yaniv is entitled to an annual bonus equal to no more than eight monthly salaries, at the discretion of Dor Alon's board of directors.
 In the event of termination of Mr. Yaniv's employment with Dor Alon, he is entitled to a notice period of 10 months and to a severance package equal to one and a half months' salaries for every year of employment, other than in those situations where Dor Alon would not be required to pay severance under the law.